Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Experimental Evaluation

 \paragraph{Evaluation and Analysis} In \autoref{fig: ecg ppg preds}, a simultaneously measured reference respiration signal, and the extracted respiration source signal using our method are visualized for both ECG and PPG experiments (more samples are in the supplementary material).
 In \autoref{fig: ecg} the reference respiration signal shown is thoracic excursion, and for \autoref{fig: ppg} the reference respiratory signal is nasal pressure.
-While the predicted respiratory source and the thoracic excursion signal are often well correlated, they represent slightly different physiological processes.
-The predicted source is an estimated representation of the respiratory-related movement feature subspace within the mixed input signals, ECG or PPG.
-Thus the predicted respiratory source and a reference respiration signal may have subtle or obvious differences in feature expression.
+While the predicted respiratory sources are the result of the respiratory system's functions they may also represent subtly different physiological processes than those measured by nasal flow or thoracic excursion (it may be more appropriate to describe these two signals as pseudo-references in this scenario so as not to confuse the common meaning of "reference" in source separation literature).
+Thus the predicted respiratory source and the reference respiration signal may have subtle or obvious differences in feature expression.
 For example, the predicted respiration source may have unique amplitude modulation patterns or appear flipped relative to the respiration reference as seen in \autoref{fig: ecg}.
-For these reasons, the proposed method is evaluated by extracting respiratory rate from the predicted source signals and for two reference respiratory signals, nasal flow and thoracic excursion, which is achieved by measuring the periods between inhalation onsets or troughs for one-minute segments.
-Then the mean absolute error (MAE) between the respiratory rates of each of the source estimations and each of the reference signals is calculated to determine the degree to which the predicted respiration sources preserve respiratory information.
+For these reasons, we cannot effectively evaluate the proposed method on this challenging problem with more standard metrics used in the source separation literature such as SAR, SIR, or SDR \citep{1643671vincent} (which are commonly used metrics for audio source separation tasks) because the ground truth respiratory source within a real-world ECG or PPG signal is not knowable and therefore what constitutes interference or artifacts is also unknowable.
+Even the reference signals have considerably different feature expressions from one another (as seen in the supplementary material).
+Instead, the proposed method is evaluated by extracting respiratory rate from the predicted source signals and for the two reference respiratory signals, nasal flow and thoracic excursion, which is achieved by measuring the periods between inhalation onsets or troughs for one-minute segments.
+Then the mean absolute error (MAE) between the respiratory rates the source estimation and each of the reference signals is calculated to determine the degree to which the predicted respiration sources preserve respiratory information relative to these references.